 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
 Table only includes annual mean responses and does not consider model uncertainty.

 The IEP MAST conceptual model (2015) suggests that the probability of egg/larval Delta Smelt surviving to the juvenile life stage is influenced by predation risk, which may involve different factors such as turbidity, water temperature, and predators (silversides).
-Operations have limited potential to affect water temperature in the Delta (Wagner et al. 2011), and turbidity during spring would be expected to be similar under the NAA and Alternatives 1, 2, and 3 (see also examination of Upstream Sediment Entrainment discussed below).
+Operations have limited potential to affect water temperature in the Delta (Wagner et al. 2011), and turbidity during spring would be expected to be similar under the NAA and Alternatives 1, 2, and 3; see also examination of Upstream Sediment Entrainment discussed below.
 The main potential factor being influenced by Alternatives 1, 2, and 3 would be predators (silversides), for which Mahardja et al. (2016) showed that summer (June–September) Delta inflow and spring (March–May) South Delta exports had the strongest correlations with silverside cohort strength (both relationships were negative).
 Mahardja et al. (2016: 12) cautioned that the relationships are not meant to imply causality, given that the mechanisms could not be identified, and that further investigation is merited.
 Nonetheless, should the relationships be found to be causative, examination of CALSIM-modeled inflow and south Delta exports for Alternatives 1, 2, and 3 allows inference of potential effects on delta smelt predation.
-The CALSIM modeling results indicate that June–September inflow under Alternatives 1, 2, and 3 would be similar to NAA in Wet, Above Normal, and Below Normal Water Years, or slightly greater (6–7%) in Dry and Critically Dry Water Years (Table inflowss1).
-March–May south Delta exports (Table exportss1) would be little different (0–1%) between all alternatives (Table exportss1).
+The CALSIM modeling results indicate that June–September inflow under Alternatives 1, 2, and 3 would be similar to NAA in Wet, Above Normal, and Below Normal Water Years, or slightly greater (6–7%) in Dry and Critically Dry Water Years (Table 11-57).
+March–May south Delta exports (Table 11-58) would be little different (0–1%) between the NAA and Alternatives 1, 2, and 3 (Table 11-58).
 Taken together, these results suggest that there would be little difference in silverside predation of delta smelt between alternatives and if there were any difference, predation would be expected to be less under Alternatives 1, 2, and 3 compared to NAA because of slightly greater June–September inflow under Alternatives 1, 2, and 3.